European Traveler

 Buy Tickets and Book Tours for the Musée d’Orsay

 With time-slot reservations, visitors skip the queues of those buying tickets at the museum itself or having tickets without a time.
-Enter within the half-an-hour of the time stated on the ticket, or join the regular queue and wait.
+Enter within half an hour of the time stated on the ticket, or join the regular queue and wait.
 The correct entrance to use is stated on the ticket — usually door C but sometimes door A is also used for reservation tickets.

 Visitors with tickets but without time slots (or having missed the reserved time) as well as museum pass holders, and similar, theoretically have skip-the-line privileges too but that is only over those queueing up to buy tickets at the museum.
 The busier the museum and the longer the queues, the less such “skip-the-line” tickets without time-slot reservations give faster admission.